the-importance-of-body-language-in-negotiations

 Being able to read body language and catch non-verbal cues that reveal how much a person is involved or interested in the conversation and his feelings towards what is being said can make a world of a difference between successful and unsuccessful business communication.

-Non-verbal communication, that is, facial expressions, motions, gestures, stance and eye movements can, at times, convey thoughts more clearly than words.
-If someone is rolling their eyes, sighing dramatically or crossing arms tightly, other people around him/her will almost certainly get the impression that he/she is displeased or annoyed and that they should keep their distance.
+Non-verbal communication, that is, facial expressions, motions, gestures, stance, and eye movements can, at times, convey thoughts more clearly than words.
+If someone is rolling their eyes, sighing dramatically, or crossing arms tightly, other people around him/her will almost certainly get the impression that he/she is displeased or annoyed and that they should keep their distance.

 Good verbal and non-verbal communication is the most crucial prerequisite for successful negotiations.
-Negotiation is a dialog between two or more individuals or associations that want to reach an understanding, find solutions to a problem, bargain for advantage and create outcomes to satisfy the different interests of the parties involved.
+Negotiation is a dialog between two or more individuals or associations that want to reach an understanding, find solutions to a problem, bargain for advantage, and create outcomes to satisfy the different interests of the parties involved.

 To be a successful negotiator, it is crucial to understand the importance of body language which can affect the resolution of disagreements and disputes.